stonerlab/Stoner-PythonCode/README.rst

 Stable Versions
 ---------------

+Online documentation for all versions can be found on the ReadTheDocs pages `online documentation`_

 Version 0.9 is the current stable version.
 This is the last version to support Python 2 and 3<3.6.
 Features of this release are:

     *   Refactoring of the package into a more granual core, plot, formats, folders packages with submodules